PedroCo3lho/PedroCo3lho/README.md

 ### 🚀 About Me
 - 🎓 Graduating in Systems Analysis and Development
-- 🌐 Passionate about Web3 technologies and decentralized applications
+- 🌐 Enthusiastic about Web3 technologies and decentralized applications

 ### 🛠️ Technologies & Tools